Route

 I laughed.
 “That would make it last forever.”

 We left Pontevedra just after dawn, rain already steady.
 I let Andrea and Hani take the lead.
-Though they'd only met the day before in Redondela, their friendship now felt effortless.
-Every so often I'd pass them, then slow again.
+Though they’d only met the day before, on the trail, their friendship already felt effortless.
+Every so often I’d pass them, then slow again.

 “We’re holding you back,” Andrea said once.
 “Go ahead.”